 What is a Magnet® Hospital?

 Magnet recognized, American Nurses Credentialing Center LogoA Magnet® hospital is one that has been conferred a special designation by the American Nurses Credentialing Center (ANCC).
 This coveted honor was named “Magnet” to help hospitals attract and retain nurses, but the designation also attracts patients and other medical staff because of its significance.
-Tampa General Hospital has received the Magnet® designation four times in a row, and we are honored to have been recognized for our commitment to excellence in nursing.
+Tampa General Hospital has received the Magnet® designation five times in a row, and we are honored to have been recognized for our commitment to excellence in nursing.

 The ANCC Magnet Recognition Program® first started in 1990 with the goal of identifying and promoting hospitals that offer excellent nursing care.
 Today, the Magnet® program is considered the gold standard of nursing excellence and is the highest level of honor conferred by the ANCC.
 Recipients are an elite group of hospitals with a hard-earned commitment to: